jonnor/ESC-CNN-microcontroller/report/report.md

 Existing projects
 Privacy, GDPR
 => this thesis
+-->

-Sound is everywhere around us.
-It is a communication tool, speech side-effect of many human activities construction machinery
+Sound is everywhere around us, and a rich source of information about our surroundings.

-workplace, occupational noise
+Like other animals, humans communicate

+We use sound explicitly to communicate when we talk, offering observations, facts

-## Environmental noise
+## Importance

-Noise is unwanted sound.
+When we talk, sound is a critical part of our communication, conveying not just statements but also information about.
+As we walk around

+Sound can convey information also when before we can see them alerted about dangerous situation

+Sound is used to communicate, be it by speech, audible gestures or computerized signals (

+car speeding up or slowing down fire alarm

+We communicate with eachother using sound when we talk,

+communicating with intent

+side-effect of many human activities

+source of information
+understanding of the environment around us

+Since the industrial revolution, the human soundscape has become increasingly busy.

+mechanical and electromechanical devices
+Urbanization.
+Many more people in the same area

+transportation.
+Cars, railroads, aeroplanes construction.
+Drilling, cutting machinery

+The sum of all the noise is referred to as Environmental noise.

 Environmental noise is the summary of noise pollution from outside, caused by transport, industrial and recreational activities.
-Road traffic is the most widespread source of environmental noise in urban environments.

-## Regulations
+## Regulation

+Environmental noise is a type of noise pollution, and is regulated.

-Environmental noise is regulated in the EU by the Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].
+In the EU, Environmental noise is regulated Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].

 The purpose of the directive is to:

 * determine peoples exposure to environmental noise